Wanna know more about the Jena-Xing group, Ithaca and Cornell?

 Our research group typically recruits 4-6 new PhD students each year from a number of fields of Graduate Studies.
 That is right: fields not departments.
 “At Cornell, graduate study is organized using a field structure.
 Fields are composed of faculty members from a number of departments who come together around a shared intellectual interest, and may draw from different campuses or colleges”.
 For instance, our current PhD students are from the following fields: Applied Engineering Physics (AEP), Chemical & Biomolecular Engineering (CHEME), Electrical & Computer Engineering (ECE), Materials Science & Engineering (MSE), Physics.
 “The Cornell system of graduate education is built on a belief and tradition grounded in academic freedom that encourages students to work across departments, disciplines, and colleges.”
 At the time of application, a prospective graduate student must choose one field to apply, which is closely related to the student’s background degree(s) but needs not to be the same.
 Which field should you apply?
 The answer often lies with two primary factors: preparation for the Q-exam and types of scientific questions one desires to pursue in the PhD study.

 Our research group also recruits 2-4 new Master students each year from a number of fields of Graduate Studies.
 There are 2 types of Master programs at Cornell Engineering: one is called Master of Engineering (MEng), and the other Master of Science (MS).
 MEng is typically one-year long requiring completion of mostly course credits and a well defined project that is either through a company or a research group.
 MS is typically two-year long with an immersive research project, which is designed to help students to gauge whether to pursue a PhD degree or not.
 Currently, the MSE MS program is the most versatile for students who are considering a PhD but not sure yet.
 Students with any STEM background can apply as long as there are suitable advisors among the MSE field faculty.
 The degree requirements are also most flexible.
-All Master students @Cornell who desire to join the Jena-Xing research group must enroll in Prof. Jena’s course – Semiconductor Electronic and Photonic Devices (ECE 4570) and Prof. Xing’s course – Nanofabrication (both Lecture & Lab, MSE 5411 & MSE 5410) in the Fall semester of their 1st year.
+All Master students @Cornell who desire to join the Jena-Xing research group must enroll in Prof. Jena’s course – Semiconductor Device Physics (ECE 5360) and Prof. Xing’s course – Nanofabrication Lecture (MSE 5411) in the Fall semester of their 1st year & Nanofabrication Lab (MSE5411) in the Fall (or Spring, when this option is available) semester of their 1st year.
 Master students are self-funded.

 Currently, the Jena-Xing group does not host any high school students.